by Stephen Jermanok

-Glen is at the southern end of 38-mile Seneca Lake, where you can go for a sunset sail on a windjammer or kayak through a cattail-laden marsh and see countless herons, turtles, and beaver.
-It’s also the ideal locale for a relatively new hotel, the Harbor Hotel, opened in July 2008.
+One of the highlights of the Finger Lakes is the hike through Watkins Glen gorge alongside a number of spectacular waterfalls.
+Watkins Glen is at the southern end of 38-mile Seneca Lake, where you can go for a sunset sail on a windjammer or kayak through a cattail-laden marsh and see countless herons, turtles, and beaver.
+It’s also the ideal locale for the Harbor Hotel, opened in 2008.
 Set on the shores, rooms overlook the great expanse of water and the few boats that cruise along the lake.
 Smack dab in the center of Watkins Glen, you’re within easy walking distance to many restaurants, including the resort’s own Blue Pointe Grille.

 Our Editor Loves

 - Watkins Glen gorge and the wineries

 - Outdoor dining with lake views and breezes

 - Water Sports

 - Free Wi-Fi

 - Game Room